-- [†] People's lives before the 18th century were largely rural or primitive. - No factories.
+- People's lives before the 18th century were largely rural or primitive.

+- No machines.

+- No factories.

+- No schools.

+- Just the church and the farm.

-- ➡ NO CHANGE AT ALL.
+- NO CHANGE AT ALL.

+- As one critic said, nothing came, nothing went, nothing happened.
+Stagnant.

-Stagnation :-
+Stagnation